kianajohns0/kianajohns0/README.md

-# Hi there! 👋 I'm Kiana Johnson
+# Hi there! 👋 I'm Kiana

 🚀 **About Me:**
 I'm currently diving deep into the world of data, combining computational power with data science to unravel insights and solve real-world problems.
 As a senior at George Mason University, majoring in Computational and Data Sciences, I'm always on the lookout for the next challenge.